 - Likewise, the males in the study revealed an overall decrease in upper and lower respiratory tract infection, and females saw no change or even an increase in lower respiratory illness, although a decrease in severity.
-1,2

-In 2015, when researchers examined the clinical and physiological effects of probiotic supplementation for athletes, they confirmed that — because of probiotics’ ability to directly interact with gut microbiota — probiotics may impact the immune system and influence immune signaling with organs and other systems in the body.
-Researchers also considered good gut health important to help the body adapt to exercise and physical activity.3
+In 2015, when researchers examined the clinical and physiological effects of probiotics for athletes, they confirmed that — because of probiotics’ ability to directly interact with gut microbiota — probiotics may interface with the immune system and influence immune signaling with organs and other systems in the body.
+Researchers also considered good gut health important to help the body adapt to exercise and physical activity.2

-A 2014 study conducted in association with the Irish Rugby Football Union found that both exercise and diet can influence microbial diversity in the gut — athletes were found to have more diverse gut bacteria than the control group.5 High microbial diversity has been linked to good health.
+A 2014 study conducted in association with the Irish Rugby Football Union found that both exercise and diet can affect microbial diversity in the gut — athletes were found to have more diverse gut bacteria than the control group.4 High microbial diversity has been linked to good health.

 While researchers in the original Nutrition Journal study concluded that more studies were needed to determine why there was a difference between genders, they did look at pro-inflammatory and anti-inflammatory cytokines as possibly being responsible for the variation.

-Cytokines are small protein molecules that modulate the immune system.
+Cytokines are small protein molecules that modulate the immune system:

 Brain fog, especially after eating an allergenic food, is one of the most common associations between the gut and the brain.
-An excited immune system with the release of pro-inflammatory cytokines that originate in the gut means the entire body goes on red-alert.
+An excited immune system with the release of pro-inflammatory cytokines that originate in the gut means the entire body goes on red alert.
 This is especially true of those tissues that are rich in glial and immune cells.

 Cytokines are similar to hormones.